gwer/oncogene/README.md

 #### options.steps[].hint {String}
 Common hint.
 Can contain HTML.

-#### options.steps[].replace {Boolean}
+#### options.steps[].push {Boolean}
 Applicable in case of array.
-Default behaviour for a key with array value, is to append.
-Setting it true will force the value to be replaced.
+Default behaviour, is to replace.
+Setting it true will force the value to be pushed instead.

 #### options.steps[].variants[] {Object}
 Array of variants.
 It should contain at least two items.